-Calls grow for full inquiry into hospital’s handling of killer nurse Lucy Letby
+Families of Lucy Letby’s victims demand full public inquiry into serial killer nurse

+The families join senior doctors and MPs who want the inquiry upgraded over fears of a cover up and NHS shortcomings

-Lucy Letby: Calls grow for full public inquiry into hospital’s handling of serial killer nurse
+The grieving families of Lucy Letby’s victims have demanded the government orders a full independent public inquiry into how the serial killer nurse was able to go on a prolonged killing spree on a neonatal unit.

-Fears non-statutory inquiry announced by government will not get justice for families

-Calls are growing for a full public inquiry into serial killer nurse Lucy Letby’s murders amid fears the probe announced will lack the powers needed to get justice for the families and prevent future deaths.
+The families join senior doctors and MPs who want the inquiry upgraded, amid fears it lacks the powers to needed to unearth potential evidence of a cover up at the Countess of Chester Hospital, and prevent a similar horror ever being allowed to happen in the NHS again.

-Health secretary Steve Barclay announced an independent inquiry on Friday after Letby was found guilty of murdering seven babies and the attempted murder of six others in the neonatal unit of the Countess of Chester Hospital where she worked between June 2015 and June 2016.
+Health secretary Steve Barclay announced an independent inquiry on Friday after Letby was found guilty of murdering seven babies and the attempted murder of six others in the neonatal unit of the hospital where she worked between June 2015 and June 2016.

-But he stopped short of setting up an inquiry with statutory powers, meaning witnesses will not be required by law to attend, sparking concerns that hospital managers could avoid being held accountable for potential wrongdoing.
+But he stopped short of setting up an inquiry with statutory powers, meaning witnesses will not be required by law to attend, sparking concerns that hospital managers could avoid being held accountable for putting reputation before child safety.

+Lawyers representing the families of two of Lucy Letby’s victims fear this may mean they will never truly get justice and called the current plan ‘inadequate’.

+In a joint statement Richard Scorer and Yvonne Agnew of Slater and Gordon, said: “As a non-statutory inquiry, it does not have the power to compel witnesses to provide evidence or production of documents and must rely on the goodwill of those involved to share their testimony.
+This is not good enough.
+The failings here are very serious and an inquiry needs to have a statutory basis to have real teeth.

 Senior doctors working with Letby warned for months that she had been the only medic present during the sudden collapses and deaths of a number of premature babies at the hospital in North West England.